DETAILED ACTION

 As per MPEP § 2106.05(d), an additional element that is “no more than well-understood, routine, conventional activities previously known to the industry, which is recited at a high level of generality,” does not integrate a judicial exception into a practical application, nor provide significantly more.

 Moreover, Mere Instructions To Apply An Exception (MPEP 2106.05(f)) has found that simply adding a general purpose computer or computer components after the fact to an abstract idea (e.g., a fundamental economic practice or mathematical equation) does not integrate a judicial exception into a practical application or provide significantly more.
-In light of this, the additional generic computer component elements of “executing a neural network model, a fastener description repository; executing a recurrent neural network (RNN) model of the neural network model; executing a convolutional neural network (CNN) model of the neural network model” are not sufficient to integrate a judicial exception into a practical application nor provide evidence of an inventive concept.
+In light of this, the additional generic computer component elements of “executing a neural network model to: using a recurrent neural network (RNN) model of the neural network model, generate an estimated set of alphanumeric fastener parameter values, a fastener description repository, executing the RNN model, executing a convolutional neural network (CNN) model of the neural network model” are not sufficient to integrate a judicial exception into a practical application nor provide evidence of an inventive concept.

 The claim is ineligible.

-Moreover, Mere Instructions To Apply An Exception (MPEP 2106.05(f)) has found that simply adding a general purpose computer or computer components after the fact to an abstract idea (e.g., a fundamental economic practice or mathematical equation) does not integrate a judicial exception into a practical application or provide significantly more.
-In light of this, the additional generic computer component elements of “A system comprising: a fastener description repository comprising a plurality of fastener descriptions; and a computer processor configured to perform operations, the operations comprising: executing a neural network model; executing a recurrent neural network (RNN) model of the neural network model; executing a convolutional neural network (CNN) model of the neural network model” are not sufficient to integrate a judicial exception into a practical application nor provide evidence of an inventive concept.
+Mere Instructions To Apply An Exception (MPEP 2106.05(f)) has found that simply adding a general purpose computer or computer components after the fact to an abstract idea (e.g., a fundamental economic practice or mathematical equation) does not integrate a judicial exception into a practical application or provide significantly more.
+In light of this, the additional generic computer component elements of “A system comprising: a fastener description repository comprising a plurality of fastener descriptions; and a computer processor configured to perform operations, the operations comprising: … executing a neural network model to: using a recurrent neural network (RNN) model of the neural network model, generate an estimated set of alphanumeric fastener parameter values … executing the RNN model … executing a convolutional neural network (CNN) model of the neural network model” are not sufficient to integrate a judicial exception into a practical application nor provide evidence of an inventive concept.

 The claim is ineligible.